Strategic Housing and Regeneration Programme (SHARP)

 Flintshire County Council is committed to meeting the needs of the local community for affordable housing across the county.
 Working with their development partner Wates Residential, the Council has started a new initiative to build new homes through SHARP.
-The SHARP will deliver 500 new homes across Flintshire by 2021 of which 300 will be affordable rent (owned and managed by North East Wales Homes Ltd) and 200 social rent (managed by Flintshire County Council).
-The projected cost of the investment will be £50m over 5 years.
+The SHARP will deliver 500 new homes across Flintshire by 2021 of which 197 will be affordable rent (owned and managed by North East Wales Homes Ltd) and 303 social rent (managed by Flintshire County Council).
 As part of the project, Flintshire County Council and Wates Residential have made a joint commitment to create extensive opportunities for local training and employment.
 It is estimated that over 2,000 people will be employed throughout the SHARP and an estimated 20 apprenticeship positions will be created.

 The properties will be built to a high specification with modern kitchens and bathrooms.
 In order to keep running costs to a minimum energy saving standards will be incorporated, such as modern windows and insulation materials.

 Maes Gwern is a development in Mold between Flintshire County Council and Wates Residential of 160 houses and apartments.
 48 will be affordable properties for rent and shared equity and the remaining 112 will be available for purchase in the open market.
 Affordable properties will consist of two and three bedroom semi-detached houses, two bedroom terrace houses and one bedroom apartments.
 All properties will be tenure blind.

 This development has been designed and inspired by the themes of a ‘garden village’.
 The themes which form the development not only help the community to flourish socially through the interaction of private and public space but also self-polices against crime and anti-social behaviour.

 Works started to the development in September 2018 are due for completion in Spring 2022.